elaraproject/elara-publications/papers/paper-2.md

 ## Computational simulation

 A black hole superradiance raytracer was created to simulate the effects of superradiant scattering within an icospherical cavity.
 A model of the cavity of approximately 2m diameter was first created.
-The black hole simulated had a Schwarzschild radius of approximately $1.78 \times 10^{-18}$ meters, a mass of $1.2 \times 10^9$ kilograms, and a lifetime of 5,000 years.
+The black hole simulated was a 1 solar mass black hole, with a the reactor cavity 100 meters wider than its ergosphere, with a radius of approximately 3064 m.

 The basic operation of the raytracer is as follows: it shoots a single ray, then records the trajectory traced by the ray as it travels along a Kerr geodesic along the black hole.
 After each bounce, it records the last known trajectory of the light ray, and continues tracing the ray given its new velocity vector computed after the reflection.